nyfix/OZ/README.md

 OZ aims to combine the ease of building applications written to the OpenMAMA API with the commercial-quality performance and robustness of the ZeroMQ messaging library.

 ## What do I need to run it?
-Currently, OZ runs on Linux (CentOS 6 and above).
+Currently, OZ is known to work on Linux (CentOS 7/8, and Ubunutu 20.04), and macOS (Mojave).
 We hope to provide support for other distributions and other platforms soon.

 OZ runs over standard TCP/IP networks.